 The main street, Caracoles, was wonderfully atmospheric and had lots of shops and restaurants.
-That evening, I joined a group to go star-gazing just outside the village.
-The Atacama desert has only 30 cloudy days each year (while it rains only a few times a year, if at all).
+I popped into a travel agency and booked a variety of tours around San Pedro de Atacama.
+That evening, I joined a group on my first tour to go star-gazing just outside the village.
+The Atacama Desert has only 30 cloudy days each year (while it rains only a few times a year, if at all).
 Combine that with the high altitude and the dry air and you have perfect conditions to easily observe the star-studded sky.
 As soon as the sun set, the temperature gradually dropped from 30+ degrees to just under 10 degrees!
 I put on my thick jacket and off we went into the desert to see the stars.
 It was fascinating.
 A Frenchman owned the small observatory and spoke very passionately about the stars.
 With a laser pen, he pointed out the various constellations, planets and stars.
 Very cool!

 The Death Valley